 Low Countries History Award

 The Low Countries History Award was established by the Royal Netherlands Historical Society (KNHG) in 2015 and constitutes a tri-annual best article award of the journal BMGN – Low Countries Historical Review.
 The award consists of a prize of €1.500 and a one year subscription to the printed edition of the journal.
-The price has been awarded for the second time at the Historicidagen of the KNHG on 23 August 2019 at the University of Groningen.
-The three nominees were Nicole L. Immler, Jan Hein Furnée and Ramon Voges.
+The price will be awarded for a third time at the Historicidagen 2022 of the KNHG, held between 25-27 August at the Erasmus University Rotterdam.
+The three nominated articles are: